Skip to content

 22 new AISS outside

 AISS is the bridge that carries the positive momentum begun during incarceration forward and assists individuals in the reentry process.
-And since 2019, AISS and its services have been made available to any member of the public who needs a hand up.

-As of Fiscal Year 2021, 32,465 ex-offenders have actively participated in and received community-based services from AISS since the program’s inception in 1996.
+Well over 30,000 formerly justice-involved individuals have actively participated in and received community-based services from AISS since the program’s inception in 1996.

 Drop-in hours for registration: